-There are no family relationships between or among any of our directors, nominees and executive officers.
+There are no family relationships between or among any of our directors, director nominees and executive officers.

 We lease our headquarters located at 195 Clarksville Road, Princeton Junction, New Jersey, from an entity majority-owned by Dr. Vahaviolos.
-The lease provides for monthly payments of approximately \$74,000 through October 31, 2015, with annual increases of 3% to a maximum monthly payment of approximately \$96,500 during the last year of the lease term, which expires October 31, 2024.
-The monthly payments during 2019 were approximately \$83,200 for January to October and \$85,700 for November and December.
+The lease provides for monthly rental payments of approximately \$74,000 through October 31, 2015, with annual increases of 3% to a maximum monthly payment of approximately \$96,500 during the last year of the lease term, which expires October 31, 2024.
+In 2021, the monthly rental payments for January through October were approximately \$88,300 and November and December were approximately \$91,000, which were in accordance with the terms of the lease.
+Additional monthly rent of approximately \$70,600 was paid in January through March 2021, because of COVID relief provided by the landlord, whereby the lease payments for the fourth quarter of 2020 were reduced and deferred until the first quarter of 2021.

 Our subsidiary in Greece entered into an employment agreement with the daughter of Dr. Vahaviolos pursuant to which she serves as its Vice President and Managing Director.
 The employment agreement provides for a monthly salary and other compensation, including incentive bonuses, plus reimbursement of certain expenses.
-During 2019, Dr. Vahaviolos' daughter received approximately \$133,000 in total compensation and benefits.
+During 2021, Dr. Vahaviolos' daughter received approximately \$125,500 in total compensation and benefits.
 In addition, Dr. Vahaviolos' daughter personally guaranteed payments on a lease for office space and other obligations of our Greek subsidiary.
 We have agreed to indemnify Dr. Vahaviolos' daughter should she make any payments or incur any costs or loss on account of her guaranty.
+Another daughter of Dr. Vahaviolos is a human resource director in the U.S. and received total compensation in 2021 of approximately \$184,000, which Company management believes is in line with the total compensation of comparable positions at other companies.